swiftlang/swift-evolution/proposals/NNNN-discardableresult-task-initializers.md

 We feel the community has voiced this as a problem for long enough, and we should improve the situation here.

+### Also remove discardableResult from non-throwing initializers

+We believe that non-throwing values which return either Void or non-Void values are usually intentionally fire and forget -- otherwise you would be interested in using the resulting value, and be forced to store the task (or await it immediately).
+Therefore we do not propose to remove this attribute from Task initializers which _do not_ throw.

 ## Acknowledgments

 Everyone in the previous pitch threads, thank you for raising the issue.